-Moderate-income unit capacity is also predominantly located within the low resource designation, accounting for 83.5 percent of unit potential in these areas, the majority of which are identified in Bay View and Montalvin Manor with unit capacity accommodated within potential mixed-use development and mixed-income neighborhoods, comprising 49.1 percent of the total moderate-income RHNA unit count for the unincorporated county.
+Moderate-income unit capacity is also predominantly located within the low resource designation, accounting for 83.51 percent of unit potential in these areas, the majority of which are identified in Bay View and Montalvin Manor with unit capacity accommodated within potential mixed-use development and mixed-income neighborhoods, comprising 49.1 percent of the total moderate-income RHNA unit count for the unincorporated county.
 An additional 24.7 percent of the unit capacity towards the moderate-income RHNA is identified in the low resource communities of Bay Point and North Richmond.
 The remainder of the moderate-income unit capacity within the low resource designation is scattered between the communities of El Sobrante, Byron, and portions of Vine Hill.

 The distribution of unit capacity within moderate resource communities (17.0 percent of total unit capacity) is fairly comparable to the distribution of moderate resource acreage (18.0 percent) in the unincorporated county.
 The majority of unit capacity in moderate resource communities is located within Contra Costa Centre and the surrounding areas (74.5 percent of total unit capacity in moderate resource areas).
 Approximately 64.8 of the unit capacity identified for these Costra Contra Centre sites are lower-income units (17.3 percent of total lower-income RHNA unit capacity), 10.5 percent are moderate-income units (14.9 percent of above moderate-income RHNA unit capacity), and 24.7 percent is above-moderate income unit capacity (8.6 percent of moderate-income RHNA unit capacity); , providing mixed-income housing mobility opportunities with nearby access to a major public transit hub in the central portion of the unincorporated county.
-Another 18.5 percent of the total unit capacity within the moderate resource designation is identified in a portion of the community of Vine Hill, as primarily above moderate-income unit capacity with additional moderate unit capacity is identified on limited sites in Crockett, and 5.9 percent of unit capacity within moderate resource designated areas in Pacheco, including lower-income and moderate-income unit capacity.
+Another 18.5 percent of the total unit capacity within the moderate resource designation is identified: in a portion of the community of Vine Hill: mixed-income capacity consisting of above moderate-income with additional moderateincome unit capacity on limited sites in Crockett; and 5.9 percent of unit capacity within moderate resource designated areas in Pacheco, including lower-income and moderate-income unit capacity.

-Although slightly over 41.0 percent of the acreage in the unicorporated county is designated high and highest resource, only 29.0 percent of the above moderate unit capacity is identified in these higher resource communities.
-Conversely, 71.0 percent of above moderate-income unit capacity is integrated into low and moderate resource areas of the unincorporated county, with concentrations in the Vine Hill, Pacheco, El Sobrante, Bay Pointe and Contra Costa Centre communities, offering an opportunity for above moderate-income housing mobility, while fostering the reduction of concentration of lower-income units in low and moderate resource areas.
-As discussed previously, a portion of the moderate- and lower-income unit capacity is also integrated into the high resource communities of Discovery Bay and Alamo, providing housing mobility opportunities in high resource communities.
+Although slightly over 41.0 percent of the acreage in the unincorporated county is designated high and highest resource, only 29.0 percent of the above moderate unit capacity is identified in these higher resource communities.
+Conversely, 71.0 percent of above moderate-income unit capacity is integrated into low and moderate resource areas of the unincorporated county, with concentrations in the Vine Hill, Pacheco, El Sobrante, Bay Pointe and Contra Costa Centre communities, offering an opportunity for above moderate-income housing mobility, while fostering the reduction of concentration of lower-income units in low and moderate resource areas... through income integration.
+As discussed previously, a portion of the moderate- and lower-income unit capacity is also integrated into the high resource and racially concentrated areas of affluence communities of Discovery Bay and Alamo, providing housing mobility opportunities in high resource communities.

-There are also a number of sites identified to meet the County's RHNA which have the capacity to accommodate units at all three income levels - lower, moderate, and above moderate, including mixed-income units in Bay Points and Discovery Bay, helping to facilitate mixed-income neighborhoods and encourage future integration in areas that are currently designated as low and moderate resource.
+There are also a number of sites identified to meet the County's RHNA which have the capacity to accommodate units at all three income levels - lower, moderate, and above moderate, including-mixed-income units in Bay Points and Discovery Bay, helping to facilitate mixed-income neighborhoods and encourage future integration-in areas that are currently designated as low and moderate-resource-, and in the high and highest resource Discovery Bay to introduce income integration and facilitate housing mobility opportunities for lower-income households in racially concentrated areas of affluence.